- 5 minutes to read

 A newly added panel reminds you to specify its FlyoutPanel.OwnerControl property.

-A Flyout Panel must have a parent UI element at all times, since a panel only appears on screen relatively to its parent.
-Use the panel smart tag to set a parent.
+A Flyout Panel must have a parent UI element at all times, since a panel only appears on screen relative to its parent.
+Use the panel’s smart tag to set its parent.

-A Flyout Panel must have a form, user control or a regular panel as a parent.
+A Flyout Panel must have a form, a user control, or a regular panel as a parent.
 Primitive UI elements (buttons, editors, labels, etc.) should be parents of beak panels only.

-Once you have set a panel parent, use the FlyoutPanelOptions.AnchorType property to set a relative position for the panel.
-This property is stored within the FlyoutPanel.Options group.
-With Top, Right, Bottom and Left anchor types a panel will stretch across its parent container.
+Once you have set a panel parent, use the FlyoutPanel.Options.AnchorType property to set a relative position for the panel.
+A panel with Top, Right, Bottom, and Left anchor types stretches across its parent container.

-TopLeft and TopRight anchor types align a panel to the top corners of a parent.
-In these modes Flyout Panels do not stretch.
+The TopLeft and TopRight anchor types align a panel to the top corners of its parent.
+In these modes, Flyout Panels do not stretch.
 Additionally, you can shift the panel inwards by setting horizontal and vertical offsets (the FlyoutPanelOptions.HorzIndent and FlyoutPanelOptions.VertIndent properties).